-Your cause was important before COVID-19 and it remains so now despite the global pandemic raging on.
+Your cause was important before the current economic downturn and it remains so now.

 As many in the charity space strive to find their place in the new ‘normal’, it can be easy to forget the why that sparked their cause in the first place.
 The last few months have been a shock to everyone.
 Navigating how to operate and survive during this crazy time has understandably been the priority.